-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2018-2019 academic year (see the next item below), use the 2018-2019 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2019-2020 academic year (see the next item below), use the 2019-2020 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-H1 2019-2020 estimated 2018-2019 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: